PIPS Hope and Support's, Bereavement Support Group meets on the last Wednesday of every month @ 8pm in our Newry Office

-The Bereavement Support Group is for families, friends or anyone who has experienced the loss of someone through suicide
+The Bereavement Support Group has an open door policy and is for families, friends or anyone who has experienced the loss of someone through suicide

 This support provides members with an experience of healing and community with other survivors.
 In addition, it gives participants an opportunity to join in a process which leads to comfort, support and information exchange.
 We believe that this is best done in the non-confronting small group format, which encourages participation of all members and maximizes the potential of each member to contribute meaningfully to the process.
 To that end, we suggest the following guidelines:

 - Adults learn best by hearing experiences of others, not by getting advice from others.
 Therefore, it is usually best to say what YOU did in a similar situation, rather than what someone else SHOULD do.

 - Inquire to learn more about something.
 Don't put anyone on trial or try to point out the faults in someone else's thinking or actions.